 Economic situation Lack of prospects for young people

-Yet, the government has so far not managed to channel sufficient state revenue from the use of these resources into specific measures to reduce poverty so that the entire population can draw benefit from the country’s natural assets.
+Yet the government has so far not managed to channel sufficient state revenue from the use of these resources into specific measures to reduce poverty so that the entire population can draw benefit from the country’s natural assets.

-Jobs especially in the informal sector
+Jobs mainly in the informal sector

-The majority of the population either work as subsistence farmers or they are employed in the informal sector, where they have no social protection.
+The majority of the population either work as subsistence farmers or are employed in the informal sector, where they have no social protection.

-As at: 31/03/2021
+As at: 25/07/2023